 A very faithful Java version can be played here.

 There is a user-made add-on for the freeware game Rocks N Diamonds called Super Jetset Wily Bros 3, the level being an experiment in platforming.

-Not to be confused with Jet Set Radio
+Not to be confused with Jet Set Radio, an unrelated game.

 Jet Set Willy contains these tropes:

 - Copy Protection: The game came with a sheet of codes.
 You would look up the line letter and column number and type in the colour that appeared there.
 Repeat three times to get the game to start.
 (This has been disabled on the versions you can get on emulators now.)

 - Cycle of Hurting: In the first game, when you died, you started your new life where you entered the current room.
 Unfortunately, if you had just fallen to your death from the room above, prepare to watch helplessly as every single one of your remaining lives goes splat.

 - The sequel would restart you on the last solid surface you were on.
 Which was arguably worse, since half the time you would repeatedly respawn on top of a monster.
 Hello, Rage Quit!

 - Dead-End Room: "Entrance To Hades".
 In JSW2, also "Water Supply".
 The Commodore 64 version of JSW2 replaces the instant-kill toilet with a passage that eventually leads to one of two dead end rooms.

 - Developer's Foresight: In Jet Set Willy 2: The Final Frontier, there is a room called cheat that leads to an island (you can get to the island by sailing a boat there as well).
 You can go through cheat only if you have hacked the game and put in an invincibility cheat.